Joanna KeelMay 22, 2024

 Ways to Get Candidate Feedback

-Finding the right insights when it comes to recruiting is often a challenge.
+Finding the right insights when it comes to recruiting is oftentimes a challenge.
 A major source of information is collected from candidate behaviors on a company's careers site, and it takes helpful HR technology to generate quantitative and qualitative data.

 For instance, when implementing Phenom's Net Promoter Score (NPS) widget, users get direct feedback from candidates on their experience with the career site.
 Adding the NPS widget exclusively to the apply pages of the career site will generate information specifically on the candidate's apply experience.
 Adding the widget only to content and job pages for a specific job category will produce feedback from those particular candidates.